 After being suspended Aug.
 17, summer conditioning was reinstated Sunday night.
 But there is no idea if there will be a season or if it will be pushed to next year.
 It is a decision fraught with no answer and no right answer when the state and CIAC poohbahs get together and come to an agreement.

 There appears to be no majority sentiment whatever the final decision.
-Many, coaches, athletic directors and players want to play others do not.
-Nonnewaug has already cancelled all falls sports and Bridgeport had cancelled football and volleyball, two sports signaled out as high risk by the Department of Health.
+Many, coaches, athletic directors, and players want to play others do not.
+Nonnewaug has already canceled all fall sports and Bridgeport had canceled football and volleyball, two sports signaled out as high risk by the Department of Health.

 So where are we five months later?
 Confused, hopeful, fearful, frustrated.
 No season, short seasons, some seasons with some sports pushed to the spring?
 We need to make a decision.
-At this point students are being treated like ping-pong ball.
-We‘re going to play, no we’re delaying, wait a minutes we need to talk more.
+At this point, students are being treated like ping-pong ball.
+We‘re going to play, no we’re delaying, wait a minute we need to talk more.